futuredapp/Engineering-Handbook/docs/editors.md

     !!! note
         The `mkdocs-material` and plugin dependencies must be installed in the same Python environment.
-        Installing `mkdocs-material` using Homebrew and other plugins (`mkdocs-glightbox`) using `pip` might not work for you if you use `pyenv` or similar environment management tools.
+        Installing `mkdocs-material` from Homebrew and other plugins (`mkdocs-glightbox`) using `pip` might not work for you if you use `pyenv` or similar environment management tools.

 2. Clone the repository:
    ```bash